oleksandr-romashko/goit-react-hw-04-phonebook/README.md

-#  goit-react-hw-03-phonebook
+# goit-react-hw-04-phonebook

-This is homework for the React components lifecycle.
+This is refactored application [goit-react-hw-03-phonebook](https://github.com/oleksandr-romashko/goit-react-hw-03-phonebook) using React hooks instead of classes.

-This task is based on the previous one ("**goit-react-hw-02-phonebook**"), which may be found [here](https://github.com/oleksandr-romashko/goit-react-hw-02-phonebook).
+This is homework for the React components lifecycle and React hooks topics.

 ## Live page